0-BINARY-1/Programmer/EXPLAINED.md

 ## String in C Programming

 String is the sequences of characters stored in a **character array** and terminated by a **null character (`'\0'`)** in the C programming language.
-Since C does not have a built-in string data type like some other languages (e.g., Python or Java), strings are handled using arrays of characters.
+Since C does not have a built-in string data type like some other languages (e.g., Python or Java), strings are handled using arrays of characters using **char** datatype.

 **Below is the example:**